Pregnancy: Privilege, Disease or creative act?

 A Way of faith

-Once I read that he happiness that is not eternal, is not happiness at all.
-What a truth it was.
-It became like from Aesop’s fables.
-Whatever I did, how high I jumped I never managed to reach the taste of the grapes of real, authentic happiness.
-All those tries stayed very superficial failing to answer the real situations and questions of life especially to the sufferings.
+What a truth this is.
+It is like something from Aesop’s fables.
+Whatever I did, however high I jumped I never managed to taste of the grapes of real, authentic happiness.
+All those attempts remained superficial, failing to answer the real situations and questions of life.
+Especially to the sufferings.

-On the invitation of my grandmother, who I noticed, lived her old age and solitude with such a dignity, I followed my mother and my sister to the Catechesis of Neocatechumenal Way.
-It attracted me and little by little revealed to me the existence of God and his will for my life.
-The new Today appeared for me.
-As Servant of God, Carmen Hernandez Barerra, the co-initiator of the Neocatechumenal Way, wrote in her Diaries, “Know that today is the way…He always makes everything new, he knows deeply the problems of man.
-He is Love”.
+On the invitation of my grandmother, who I saw lived her old age and solitude with such dignity, I joined my mother and sister to listen to the Catechesis of Neocatechumenal Way.
+It attracted me and gradually revealed to me the existence of God and his will for my life.
+A new ‘today’ appeared for me.

 The Life I wanted: marriage and motherhood